Skip to main content Skip to navigation

 Pre-bloom applications

-Dormant/Delayed Dormant (75–100 PDD): A particle film application (Surround CF/WP or Celite 610 at 50 lbs per acre) should be made as early as it is safe to drive a sprayer through the orchard.
+A particle film application (Surround CF/WP or Celite 610 at 50 lb/acre) should be made as early as it is safe to drive a sprayer through the orchard.
 This spray prevents pear psylla from colonizing the orchard.
-Particle films reduce pear psylla adult colonization and egg lay by 80–100%, which reduces pear psylla pressure for the first generation (Hull et al., 2008; Nottingham et al., 2020; Nottingham and Beers, 2022) (Figure 5).
-In some years, a repeat application may be necessary during delayed dormant after a rain or if many weeks passed since the first application.
+Particle films reduce pear psylla adult colonization and egg lay by 80–100%, which reduces pear psylla pressure for the first generation (Hull et al. 2008; Nottingham et al. 2020; Nottingham and Beers 2022) (Figure 22).
+In some years, a repeat application may be necessary during delayed dormant after a rain or if many weeks have passed since the first application.
 Effectiveness and longevity of particle films is improved when combined with a spreader sticker.
 A sulfur or lime sulfur application with oil can also suppress pear rust mites and spider mites in addition to pear psylla adults.

-Budburst (200 PDD): Pear psylla adults will begin laying eggs on soft green tissues as soon as they emerge from flower buds.
+Pear psylla adults will begin laying eggs on soft green tissues as soon as they emerge from flower buds.
 In some years and orchards, budburst is the earliest growers are able to spray due to wet ground.
 Applications just before budburst help prevent pear psylla adults from laying eggs on freshly emerging bud tissues.
-A second particle film (Surround CF or Celite 610 at 50 lbs per acre) applied just before budburst renews particle film residues, repels pear psylla adults and prevents egg lay.
+A second particle film (Surround CF or Celite 610 at 50 lb/acre) applied just before budburst renews particle film residues, repels pear psylla adults, and prevents egg lay.
 If budburst is the first spray a grower can make, a second particle film spray at popcorn may be necessary.
-Pyriproxyfen (Esteem 35WP) is an insect growth regulator that can sterilize pear psylla adults and has little non-target effect on natural enemies (Higbee et al., 1995; Dunley et al., 2001; Nottingham and Beers, 2022).
-If greater suppression is needed, pyriproxyfen can be mixed with other non-disruptive materials such as diflubenzuron (Dimilin 2L), buprofezin (Centaur WDG), Cinnerate, or azadirachtin (Aza-Direct or Neemix) (Nottingham et al., 2019; Nottingham and Sater, 2021b).
+Pyriproxyfen (Esteem 35WP) is an insect growth regulator that can sterilize pear psylla adults and has little nontarget effect on natural enemies (Higbee et al. 1995; Dunley et al. 2001; Nottingham and Beers 2022).
+If greater suppression is needed, pyriproxyfen can be mixed with other nondisruptive materials, such as diflubenzuron (Dimilin 2L), buprofezin (Centaur WDG), cinnamon oil (Cinnerate), or azadirachtin (Aza-Direct or Neemix 4.5) (Nottingham et al. 2019; Nottingham and Sater 2021b).

-Popcorn (350 PDD): The insect growth regulator pyriproxyfen (Esteem 35WP) sprayed at popcorn will sterilize pear psylla adults and have little negative effect on natural enemies (Dunley et al., 2001).
-If the 14-day window required between applications of pyriproxyfen has not been met, other selective materials such as cinnamon oil (Cinnerate), azadirachtin (Aza-Direct or Neemix), diflubenzuron (Dimilin 2L), or buprofezin (Centaur WDG) can be used instead (Nottingham and Sater, 2021a).
+The insect growth regulator pyriproxyfen (Esteem 35WP) sprayed at popcorn will sterilize pear psylla adults and have little negative effect on natural enemies (Dunley et al. 2001).
+If the 14-day window required between applications of pyriproxyfen has not been met, other selective materials such as cinnamon oil (Cinnerate), azadirachtin (Aza-Direct or Neemix 4.5), diflubenzuron (Dimilin 2L), or buprofezin (Centaur WDG) can be used instead (Nottingham and Sater 2021a).
 If pear psylla adult pressure is high, a particle film (Surround CF or Celite 610) sprayed just before bloom renews the residue to repel pear psylla adults from trees.

 Post-bloom conventional applications